olHannes/OctaControl/README.md

    The system has been tested on a **Raspberry Pi 3 B+** and a **Raspberry Pi 4**.
 The tested operating system is the Linux distribution ***Raspberry Pi OS***.

 2. **Touchscreen:**
    For this project, a 10.1-inch touchscreen is used, connected via HDMI for video and USB for power and touch functionality.
+Some styles may need to be adjusted for larger or smaller screens.

 3. **Relays:**
    In this setup, the entire system powers on when the car is unlocked.
 A signal from the interior light toggles a 12V relay, which activates a 12V to 5V converter that powers the Raspberry Pi.